 I spent decades observing, and fly-fishing the New England coast.
 In the middle section of the book, I share that hard-earned knowledge with you.
 It is a treasure trove for the coastal fly rodder.
 It offers, for instance, the secrets behind catching big striped bass from the beach.
 You’ll heard how wind direction influences fishing, season by season.
 You’ll gain valuable insights into, and angling methods for two of the most sought after game fish – Atlantic bonito, and false albacore.
 Through my eyes, you’ll witness the rich predator-prey relation between sand eels and striped bass.
 While discovering how to put that connection to good use.
 From the rocky coast of Rhode Island, you”ll learn about bay anchovies; and how their presence fuels fall fishing.
 And the book gives an in-depth look at retrieve styles and speeds.
 And how to employ them in a wide variety of conditions.

 In the last section of Along the Water’s Edge, there is a series of fly-fishing short stories.
 Most are humorous.
 Others serious.
 All of them drawn on my personal angling experiences, and my love of the great outdoors.

 The book is a short run of only 400 copies.
-It is available by check through this site for $29.95, plus 5.00 priority postage.
+It is available by check through this site for $29.95, plus 10.00 priority postage. (can send them in media mail for roughly half the coat, but media mail is very slow in some zip codes.)
 Just drop me an email to firstname.lastname@example.org Book are signed and inscribed to you upon request.